-The Newark Preservation and Landmarks Committee (NPLC) proudly sponsors the exhibit about this jail’s history and reuses.
+Newark Landmarks proudly sponsors the exhibit about this jail’s history and reuses.
 The exhibit makes a case for why we should preserve the jail.
 The pressing question is how to do so in physical, educational, and financial terms.
 How can the site’s history be brought forward and to what end?
 How much of the existing structures can be feasibly preserved?
 Might it become a historical park?

-This project would not have been possible without the generous support of the following designers, donors, and designers at the Newark Preservation & Landmarks Committee, New Jersey City University, and Columbia University.
-All website design, texts, and images assembled by Myles Zhang.
+This project would not have been possible without the generous support of the following designers, donors, and designers at Newark Landmarks, New Jersey City University, Columbia University, and the New Jersey Institute of Technology.

 Graduate School of Architecture, Planning, and Preservation